JmfanBU/ReachNNStar/README.md

 All results will be stored in ReachNNStar/ReachNN/Bernstein_Polynomial_Approximation/outputs/

-Check the result with SYSTEM
+Check the result of SYSTEM

 ```